laravel/docs/mail.md

     {{ config('app.name') }}
     @endcomponent

 > {tip} Do not use excess indentation when writing Markdown emails.
-Markdown parsers will render indented content as code blocks.
+Per Markdown standards, Markdown parsers will render indented content as code blocks.

 <a name="button-component"></a>
 #### Button Component